erebelo/aws-docker/setup/AWS Setup.md

 4. Create EC2 instance: _EC2 -> Instances -> Launch instances_

-5. `[charged]` Create Elastic IPs (used to keep the same EC2 IP when instance is stopped and started):
+5. `[potential cost]` Create Elastic IPs (used to keep the same EC2 IP when instance is stopped and started):

+   **IMPORTANT**: be careful with this step as it may incur additional charges from AWS.

    - _EC2 -> Network & Security -> Elastic IPs -> Allocate Elastic IP address_
    - _EC2 -> Network & Security -> Elastic IPs -> Actions -> Associate Elastic IP address -> Instance_